-Five short years ago, I attended my first Airport Consultants Council (ACC)/American Association of Airport Executives (AAAE) Planning, Design and Construction Symposium.
+Five short years ago, I attended my first Airport Consultants Council/American Association of Airport Executives Planning, Design and Construction Symposium.
 This is the symposium in the aviation industry, and it happened to be in New Orleans that year.

 At the time, I actually understood very little about the drivers of the aviation market.
 I arrived in the Big Easy not knowing any of the leading experts who would also be in attendance, and I remember feeling overwhelmed but also excited.
 I stayed focused, listened and participated in many conversations.
 I learned a lot.